ax-lab/lab/README.md

 # Coding Labs

-This repository is for random coding experiments, each as their own branch.
+This repository is for random coding experiments, each in their own branch.